 All member countries are represented and send senior officials from capitals to meetings of the Task Force.

 It was created in 1986 and is chaired by the Deputy Secretary General.
-The acting chairman is the Assistant Secretary General for Political Affairs and Security Policy (PASP) of NATO’s International Staff.
+The acting chairperson is the Assistant Secretary General for Political Affairs and Security Policy of NATO’s International Staff.

-The HLTF is supported by a group of HLTF Deputies from NATO delegations in Brussels.
-The work of the HLTF is supported by the Arms Control and Coordination Section in PASP.
+The HLTF is supported by a group of HLTF Deputies from NATO Delegations in Brussels.